Part 4 - Rules of procedure

 Members may not ask questions under this Procedural Standing Order unless:

-9.3.1 A written copy of the question has been delivered to the Chief Executive by 10.00 a.m. four clear working days before the date of the meeting; or
+9.3.1 A question under this Procedural Standing Order that does not relate to a report which is on the agenda for that meeting may be asked if a written copy of the question has been delivered to the Chief Executive by 10.00 a.m. six clear working days before the date of the meeting.

 - The Member to whom the question is addressed, has agreed; and